 While living in the NKES or OSM community, students are employed in a volunteer firefighter role, gaining additional hands-on experience under the supervision of trained firefighters and command officers.
-Currently, the NKES opportunity is primarily available to students in the January intake and the OSM opportunity is open to students starting in September.
+Currently, the NKES opportunity and the OSM opportunity is open to students starting in September.
 Capacity for both programs is managed by the individual fire services in association with Fleming faculty.
 This program has been very popular and other Peterborough County Fire Services are exploring the possibility of offering similar opportunities.

 Fleming's close relationship with PFS and community organizations means that students are often included in their charitable events, public education, fire prevention and volunteer opportunities.
 Peterborough County Fire Services also offer similar opportunities for Fleming students.